tbeckenhauer/tbeckenhauer.github.io/_posts/2018-11-27-how-i-am-learning-spanish.markdown

 Second I attempt to move as many activities to Spanish as possible.

-.
-Watch the news in Spanish, with subtitles on.
+* Watch the news in Spanish, with subtitles on.

-.
-Change my phone language settings to Spanish.
+* Change my phone language settings to Spanish.
 Side note on this.
 My phone is an Android, after I changed my phone to Spanish, all my installs of Chrome seem to have picked up Spanish as my preferred language.

-.
-Watch programing videos in Spanish with subtitles on.
+* Watch programing videos in Spanish with subtitles on.

-.
-I attend Catholic mass in Spanish.
+* I attend Catholic mass in Spanish.

-.
-Attend the local Spanish speakers meetup group.
+* Attend the local Spanish speakers meetup group.

-.
-If I need to email co-workers that speak Spanish, I take the time to write it out in Spanish, go back and forth with it in Google translate, and end up having a copy in English and Spanish.
+* If I need to email co-workers that speak Spanish, I take the time to write it out in Spanish, go back and forth with it in Google translate, and end up having a copy in English and Spanish.

 I feel the language starting to click, but it's still not there.
-Why not write this post in Spanish.
+Why not write this post in Spanish?
 Well I should, but I should also get some rest, so I think that is it for today.
 Maybe the next one.